-Our Swim Captain, life guards and volunteers will be on the pool deck at all times.
+Our Swim Captain, volunteers, and life guards will be on the pool deck at all times.

-Depending on the venue, spectators will either view from a viewing gallery or on the pool deck.
-There will be a separate swim exit, for athletes only.
-Spectators will exit the same way they entered the pool area.
+Spectators: Depending on the venue, spectators will either view from a viewing gallery or on the pool deck or in some venue there will be no spectators due to space limitations.

-Timing chips will be in the form of a sticker placed on the BACK of the race bib.
+Timing chips are a sticker placed on the back of the race bib.
 Race bibs cannot be worn in the water.

 Athletes enter the transition area, after their swim, walking or running down the swim chute path.
+Volunteers will guide the athletes as needed.
 Athletes in the 3 – 5 age group will have a separate transition area.
 One parent will assist athletes in transition for this age group.
-For age group 6 – 7 and older parents are not permitted in the transition area during the race.
-Volunteers will be guiding and assisting in transition.

 The transition area is a large, secured area near the swim exit.
 It is the area where athletes transition between the swim – bike and the bike – run.
 Athletes will place (rack) their bikes, helmet on the designated rack, with their gear placed under their bike.
 Bike racks will be marked with AGE GROUP signs which are the same colour as the race bib.

-After the swim athletes will find his/her bike with the assistance of volunteers.
-Athletes dry off with their towel and put on shorts and a shirt over their bathing suit with their race number already pinned on.
-Transition Volunteers will assist all athletes with everything from helping dry off, tying shoelaces, putting on shirt/shorts, buckling helmet to unracking bikes and of course, offering tons of encouragement.
+After the swim athletes dry off with their towel and put on shorts and a shirt over their bathing suit with their race number already pinned on.
+Our crew or volunteers will assist athletes with everything from helping dry off, tying shoelaces, putting on shirt/shorts, buckling helmets to unracking bikes and of course, offering tons of encouragement.

 The athlete takes his/her bike and heads to the exit of transition towards the BiKE flag.
 The bike cannot be mounted until the athlete passes the “ON MY BIKE” sign.
 Bike helmets must be worn with chin strap buckled at all times while the athlete is in contact with the bike.